Erik Olssen: Publications

 Sites of Gender: Women, Men & Modernity in Southern Dunedin, 1890–1939 (2003).
-Olssen assembling a larger multidisciplinary team in the late 1990s to analyse women's experience and the role of gender in structuring society, resulting in the publication of this book.
-Olssen took the position that the mobilisation of the workforce in the 1880s had many egalitarian aspects including the formation of some of the first women's unions, and women became increasingly confident and independent.
-Patricia Grimshaw of the University of Melbourne said the editors of the book had placed gender at the centre of an analysis of work in Caversham, and Olssen's contribution was a meta narrative that stressed the "change and continuities of gendering in work."
+This book was created by a larger multidisciplinary team that Olssen assembled in the late 1990s to analyse women's experience and the role of gender in structuring society.
+In his chapter, Olssen took the position that the mobilisation of the workforce in the 1880s had many egalitarian aspects including the formation of some of the first women's unions, and women became increasingly confident and independent.
+The book placed gender at the centre of an analysis of work in Caversham; Olssen's contribution was a meta-narrative which stressed the "change and continuities of gendering in work."

 Class, Gender and the Vote (2005).
-This book was the result of a collaboration between some members of the team and a group of academics at the University of Canterbury headed by Professor Miles Fairburn.
-Olssen co-edited the book and contributed the chapter Marriage Patterns in Dunedin's Southern Suburbs, 1881–1938 which continued to explore the decisions young women made around work and marriage, which Olssen said, were influenced by higher levels of education and more awareness of debates and movements in the wider world related to women's rights.
+A collaboration between some members of the team and Miles Fairburn's group at the University of Canterbury.
+Co-editor Olssen's chapter Marriage Patterns in Dunedin's Southern Suburbs, 1881–1938 explored the decisions young women made around work and marriage, saying they were influenced by higher levels of education and more awareness of debates and movements in the wider world related to women's rights.

 Class and Occupation: The New Zealand Reality (2005).
-A reviewer said while the book was well-researched and very detailed, it was more likely to be of interest to specialists in the field of "demographics and census data...[than]...the general reader".
+A specialist book in the field of demographics and census data.

 An Accidental Utopia?
 Social Mobility and the Foundations of an Egalitarian Society, 1880–1940 (2010).
-Olssen co-authored this as the fourth book published by the Caversham Project.
-Writing in the Otago Daily Times Geoffrey Vine, a journalist and Presbyterian minister, noted Olssen's radicalism and "socialist aspirations" and suggested it remained open to debate whether or not the book answered the question in its title.
+Olssen co-authored this fourth book published by the Caversham Project.
+An Otago Daily Times reviewer noted Olssen's radicalism and "socialist aspirations" but debated whether or not the book answered the question in its title.

 Movement and Persistence: A Case Study of Southern Dunedin in Global Context (2011).
-This was a paper submitted by Olssen to Building Attachment in Families (2011), a funded project managed by the Centre for Research, Evaluation and Social Assessment (CRESA), with the goal of identifying how communities are built and sustained to create family wellbeing and manage problems of transience.
-Olssen used data confirming that within the suburb there were high levels of fluidity and social mixing of the population.
+A paper for Building Attachment in Families (2011), a Centre for Research, Evaluation and Social Assessment (CRESA) project that sought to identify how communities are built and sustained to create family wellbeing and manage problems of transience.
+Olssen's data confirmed high fluidity and social mixing of the suburb's population.